vueuse/vueuse/README.md

 <!--FUNCTIONS_LIST_ENDS-->

 More functions to be added.
-Please keep turned.
+Please stay tuned.
 (PRs are also welcome!)

 Meanwhile, try also [**vue-composable**](https://github.com/pikax/vue-composable) by [@pikax](https://github.com/pikax)!